Taco trucks form a 'wall' outside Donald Trump's Vegas hotel

 "If you don't get out and vote, this clown could be president," a worker told the crowd as he pointed at the building.

 The rally was organized by the Culinary Workers Union, which vociferously opposes Trump.
-The group says Trump has refused to bargain with hotel employees who won a union election at the hotel.
+The group says Trump has refused to bargain with hotel employees who voted last year to unionize.

+The hundred or so gathered chanted "Dump Trump" and "Make America Great Again - start here!"

+The union represents more than 50,000 workers in Nevada, and the Trump hotel is one of the very few on the Las Vegas Strip that does not have union-negotiated contracts for its workers.

+Last month, the union launched a campaign calling on supporters to boycott all Trump businesses, a bid to bring hotel management to the negotiating table.

-The workers were joined by several other organizations.
+The workers were joined by several other organizations Wednesday.

 Until recently, Trump has repeatedly said that, if elected, he would build a "great wall" on the southern border of the US to keep out immigrants -- and make Mexico pay for it.